zpainter/iassist/content/about/iassist-constitution-2012.md

 [Text of the current Constitution](/about/iassist-constitution)

-The previous constitution is archived below.
+The previous constitution is archived below. [(Changes highlighted)](/about/revising-the-iassist-constitution-2022/)

 *Endorsed by the Administrative Committee September 20, 2011.
 Approved by the Membership December 19, 2011* *Effective following the annual Business Meeting June 6, 2012, Washington, DC.*